The Swellers: Band history

-On June 24, 2002, brothers Nick and Jonathan Diener brought their friend Nate Lamberts from Grand Rapids, MI to Fenton, MI to jam.
-In the following days, The Swellers was formed and recorded a 3-song demo.
+On June 24, 2002, brothers Nick and Jonathan Diener brought their friend Nate Lamberts from Grand Rapids to Fenton, Michigan to jam.
+In the following days, they formed The Swellers and recorded a 3-song demo.

-After a week, the band booked its first show at the Flint Local 432 in Flint, Michigan opening for the band Divit.
+After a week, the band booked its first show at the Flint Local 432 in Flint, Michigan, opening for the band Divit.

-After a few years of playing shows all over Michigan and eventually the Midwest, The Swellers recruited Nick Ondovcsik on 2nd guitar.
-After a short lived stint with the band, Ondovcsik left in order to pursue other musical interests, eventually forming the death metal band Ares Letum.
-In early 2005, Lamberts followed, leaving to pursue a college education.
-Close friends and fellow members of the Flint music scene at the time, Garrett Burgett and Lance Nelson, joined soon after on bass and guitar.
+After a few years of playing shows across Michigan and the Midwest, Lamberts left to pursue a college education.
+Garrett Burgett and Lance Nelson, close friends and fellow members of the Flint music scene, joined soon after on bass and guitar.

-The band recorded Beginning Of The End Again in the spring of 2005 at Sentient Studios in Flint, MI.
-That summer the band signed to Search and Rescue Records and played a Midwestern/Canadian leg of the Vans Warped Tour.
+The band recorded their debut EP Beginning Of The End Again in the spring of 2005 at Sentient Studios in Flint, MI.
+That summer, the band signed to Search and Rescue Records and played a Midwestern/Canadian leg of the Vans Warped Tour.

 In June and July 2006, the band embarked on a tour of the US.
-Since the summer of 2006, The Swellers has been constantly touring the U.S. That same year, they signed to Japanese Label Radtone Music, and flew out to do a week of shows.
+Since the summer of 2006, The Swellers has been constantly touring the U.S. That same year, they signed to the Japanese label Radtone Music and flew out to perform a week of shows.

-In November and December 2006, The Swellers went to the newly moved Sentient Studio in Chicago, Illinois to record their full-length album, My Everest.
-The album was released on June 5, 2007 through Search and Rescue Records.
+In November and December 2006, The Swellers went to the newly moved Sentient Studio in Chicago, Illinois, to record their full-length album, My Everest.
+The album was released on June 5, 2007, through Search and Rescue Records.